This opportunity is open to Writing NSW members only.

 What genres will NOT be considered?

-Plays, poetry, short stories, essays, mind body spirit, religious titles, children’s picture books, illustrated non-fiction and educational texts
+Middle grade fiction, chapter books, plays, poetry, short stories, essays, mind body spirit, religious titles, children’s picture books, illustrated non-fiction and educational texts

 Your submission must be received by Friday 19 October 2018, 5pm.